okansungur/drafts/read5.md

 5. Class Loaders : Strings are used in Java ClassLoaders and since String is made immutable, it provides security that correct class is being loaded.

+### Explain StringBuffer and StringBuilder
+Both StringBuffer and  StringBuilder classes are used for String  manipulation.
+These are mutable objects.
+But StringBuffer provides thread-safety as all its methods are synchronized, this makes performance of StringBuffer slower as compared to StringBuilder.If you are in a single-threaded environment or don’t care about thread safety, you should use StringBuilder.
+Otherwise, use StringBuffer for thread-safe operations.